 Costs go up.
 Just ask anyone shopping for a 2 x 4 piece of lumber lately.
 Supply and demand.
 Cost of manufacturing.
 Fair market value.
+Inflation.

 The same factors apply to the cost of acquiring, fulfilling, engaging and renewing members.
 Of course you will do your best to manage costs and provide your product and benefits to members as efficiently as possible.
-But don’t think you are somehow immune from the effects of rising costs.
+But don’t think you are somehow immune from the effects of rising costs and inflation.
 While you aren’t a lumber mill, you have obligations to your membership to maintain quality, deliver value and represent your members to the best of your ability.

 And that costs money.